 Add in flour, cornstarch, and baking powder.
 Stir gently so the tofu doesn't break apart.

 Add the almond milk and ACV mixture and stir gently.

-Coat individual pieces of tofu with the bread crumb mixture.
+Coat individual tofu pieces with the bread crumb mixture.

-Spray lightly with olive oil and air fry at 375F for 15 minutes or until golden brown.
+Place the vegan tofu nuggets in the basket of your air fryer and spray lightly with olive oil spray.
+Cook at 375F for 15 minutes or until golden brown.
 Enjoy!